Skip to main content

 VNC Tips and Best Practices

-• Keyboard Input — Some special key combinations may behave differently through the web-based VNC client.
-Look for on-screen buttons to send Ctrl+Alt+Del and other special key sequences.
+• Keyboard Input — Some special key combinations (like Ctrl+Alt+Del) may be intercepted by your local computer instead of being sent to the server.
+Look for on-screen buttons in the VNC toolbar to send these special key sequences.

-VNC access needs to be manually enabled from the Options tab.
-It is not active by default.
-Once enabled, you can use it as needed, and disable it when finished.
+VNC access needs to be manually enabled from the Options > VNC tab.
+It is not active by default and should be treated as an on-demand troubleshooting tool.
+Enable it when you need it, disable it when you are done.

 Need Extra Help?